Inspiring the leaders of tomorrow to create the change they wish to see in the world

-Jump Up is a student-led experience for children aged 6 to 96.
+Jump Up is a student-led experience for children aged 8 years and above.

 The purpose of the program is to empower children as participants in bringing about a thriving, sustainable and socially just human presence on earth.

-The materials are highly flexible, they can be used at home, in class settings or as components of one off workshops at camps or gatherings.
-Individually they provide enrichment to topics such as deep ecology.
-Collectively, they provide key learning outcomes in all major primary curriculum areas.
-The most powerful results have been achieved when children use the program materials as part of an ongoing student lead inquiry project.
+Our materials are highly flexible, they can be used at home, in class settings or as components of one off workshops at camps or gatherings.

-We invite you to engage your imagination for their application within your particular setting and to adapt the materials for your needs.
-Please let us know how you use them and share your stories with us… we would love to include them on our face book page.
+We invite you to engage your imagination for using the Jump Up materials within your particular setting and to adapt the materials for your needs.

 Program materials include:

-- Student workbook, this is a self-directed workbook with 8 highly engaging coloring pages and a heap of inspiring student lead project ideas (great for home use and to accompany school projects)
+- Student workbook (2018), this is a self-directed workbook with 8 highly engaging colouring pages and a heap of inspiring student lead project ideas (great for home use and to accompany school projects)

-- Facilitators Manual V3 (a must for teachers, parents and ATD facilitators who are working with children in a class room or workshop setting, this manual contains a wealth of information, links and inspiring age appropriate activities)
+- Facilitators Manual (2018)V3.5 a must for teachers, parents and ATD facilitators who are working with children in a class room or workshop setting, this manual contains a wealth of information, links and inspiring age appropriate activities

 Program efficacy, action research and pilot testing